MassBio Senior Management

 John holds a BBA from St. Bonaventure University and is a certified public accountant.
 He lives with his wife Denise in Marlborough, MA.

-Sarah is Vice President of Development and Communications at MassBio.
+Sarah is Executive Vice President at MassBio, overseeing communications, policy & advocacy, events and strategic initiatives, including implementation of MassBio's Impact 2020 report.
 Before joining MassBio, Sarah served in a variety of association and policy positions, including Interim Executive Director of the Massachusetts Pharmacists Association and Deputy Chief of Staff in the Department of Business Development for the Commonwealth of Massachusetts.
-At MassBio, she is responsible for enhancing the organization's standing as a leading voice in the biotechnology industry by conceiving, developing and executing a comprehensive internal and external communications strategy.
-Sarah oversees MassBio’s marketing efforts, production of a quarterly newsletter and content development for www.massbio.org.
+At MassBio, she is responsible for enhancing the organization's standing as a leading voice in the biotechnology industry by conceiving, developing and executing a comprehensive internal and external communications strategy and advocacy agenda.

 Sarah is a graduate of Hartwick College and has a Master’s degree from Northeastern University.
-She also successfully completed the Emerging Leaders Program at the Center for Collaborative Leadership at the University of Massachusetts, Boston.
-Sarah is proud to serve the residents of the town of Dedham as a selectman.
+She also successfully completed the Emerging Leaders Program at the Center for Collaborative Leadership at the University of Massachusetts, Boston, and was proud to have served six years as a selectman in the town of Dedham.

 Email Sarah MacDonald